Australia's system is more uniform than the US, but not uniformly better

 Pricing and utilisation in the US are generally higher, partly because more people have chronic conditions, and new medicines are typically funded very quickly for higher upfront prices.
 Yet supply chain factors are also a significant consideration.
 According to a 2025 report produced by PhRMA, rebates and direct fees paid to payers, including the government, accounted for 57.8 per cent of new spending on brand medicines between 2022 and 2023.

 That is, over half of the spending on new branded medicines is in the supply chain.
-This is in stark contrast to Australia's highly efficient supply chain, although it is overseen by the government that extracts over $5 billion each year.
+This is in stark contrast to Australia's highly efficient supply chain.

 Some US federal and state government programs have only recently acquired a limited legal power to negotiate prices.
 However, the US Department of Veterans Affairs, which provides coverage for around nine million Americans, secures comparatively low medicine prices under a tacit agreement with the industry.